China says foreign firms welcome benefits from internal Communist Party cells

 BEIJING (Reuters) - Foreign companies in China have welcomed the ruling Communist Party to set up cells in their firms, a senior official said on Thursday, though some executives have expressed concern about the party’s growing role in their operations.

-The presence of party units has long been a fact of doing business in China, where the law requires companies, including foreign firms, to set up a party organisation.
+The presence of party units has long been a fact of doing business in China, where the law requires companies, including foreign firms, to set up a party organization.

 Many executives had long seen the measure as symbolic.